 Coffee lover in your life?
 Ecoffeecup makes them from bamboo fiber – they’re cheerful, functional and pretty.

-Last but not least, our own stainless steel oil-diffusing necklaces, paired with any organic essential oil blends, packaged in biodegradable glass containers.
-Boho stylish and earth friendly, this way to green your holidays is super practical.
+Last but not least, our own stainless steel oil-diffusing necklaces, paired with any organic essential oil blend.
+Boho stylish and earth friendly, this way to green your holidays is practical and pretty.

 There’s the environmental and psychological benefit of deciding to green your holidays.
-Not giving a physical thing, but instead gifting your time and attention (picnic lunch, movie date), a digital gift (e-books, music), gift cards (pedicures, restaurants, experiences such as hiking tours or kayaking), or simply cooking dinner for someone you love is awesome.
+Not giving a physical thing, but instead gifting your time and attention (picnic lunch, movie date).
+A digital gift (e-books, music), gift cards (pedicures, restaurants, experiences such as hiking tours or kayaking) have a smaller environmental impact.
+Also consider simply cooking dinner for someone you love.
 Bonding over experiences together can make a gift really special.

 And don’t underestimate the satisfaction of making something with your own hands!
 You know you want to learn to knit. ;-)

 We’d love to hear your green holiday ideas.
 Comment below to let us know what we missed.